X-RAPT

 Teaching industrial robotics is expensive and hard to reach

-X-RAPT was created to close that gap.
-It is a training solution built by MetaMedicsVR that brings industrial robotics into a virtual environment, so any centre can offer realistic, hands-on practice in assembly and packaging without buying a single physical robot.
+A single industrial robot cell costs more than most classrooms can afford.
+X-RAPT brings industrial robotics into a virtual environment, so any centre can offer realistic assembly and packaging practice without buying a single physical robot.

 The challenge